Sparksaak/NewsWise/README.md

 1.  **Navigate to a News Article:** Open any news article in your Chrome browser.

-2.  **Activate Extension:** Click the News Wise extension icon in the extensions toolbar.
+2.  **Activate Extension:** Click the News Wise extension icon in the extensions toolbar to activate the extension.

 Contributing